BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 <p>
 I worked from a desk off the left-hand side of that photo.
-Sometimes I'd leave the curtains open, so I could rotate the desk chair and look at the waves.
+Sometimes I'd leave the curtains open to be able to look out over the waves every now and then.
 </p>

 <p>